 Here’s a link to subscribe to my channel.

 Want help growing your career as a freelance creative?
-Check out Music Biz Mastermind.
+Want help teaching and marketing online?
+Consider getting my 1-1 support.